Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 Beyond these weight loss barriers, blood sugar spikes pose several additional health risks:

-Cardiovascular damage: High glucose levels can damage blood vessel walls, increasing the risk of heart disease and stroke.
+• Cardiovascular damage: High glucose levels can damage blood vessel walls, increasing the risk of heart disease and stroke — something I know first-hand from my own experience.

 How Blood Sugar Affects Your Weight Loss Journey